5j9/tsetmc/README.rst

 There are many other functions and methods that are not covered here.
 Explore the codebase to learn more.

+To keep the offline dataset up-to-date, run the `tsetmc.dataset.update()` function periodically (e.g., daily).
+This dataset acts as a cache for basic information about common instruments.

 If you are interested in other information available on tsetmc.com that this library has no API for, please `open an issue`_ for them.